 To ensure you have the skills and experience graduate employers are looking for before you apply, here’s a handy checklist to aid your research:

 - What qualifications and degree backgrounds do they need and/or prefer?

 - Do you need any prior experience in the sector?

 - Are there any other skills and attributes they need?

 - Will you gain new skills or qualifications on the job, such as chartered status?

 Where to go for more information

 As we have seen, a BEng degree isn’t the only route into engineering but with so many alternative paths open to you, you may be wondering what steps to take next.
-To find out more about the graduate schemes open for engineering, click here.
+Learn more about the leading engineering graduate schemes available.

-Hopefully we’ve given some reassurance that your engineering dreams haven’t been scuppered by your further education choices.
+Hopefully, we’ve offered some reassurance that your engineering dreams haven’t been scuppered by your further education choices.
 Anyone with the passion and commitment to succeed as an engineer can enter this industry – you simply need to know what your preferred sector is and what employers are looking for.

 Ready to start your application?
-Browse our graduate jobs today to take the first step to a career in engineering.
+Browse graduate jobs in engineering today to take the first step to a career in engineering.